This recipe for roasted BC salmon roulade with crab sauce is from episode 12 of Fish the Dish starring Spencer Watts.

 - Season the fish with salt and pepper and using a fresh sheet of plastic wrap or tin foil, roll the fillet into a tight round cylinder.
 Tie ends with string if needed.

 - Place in the refrigerator for 1 hour to set.

 - Preheat the oven to 325˚F (160˚C).

-- Heat 2 Tbsp (30 ml) canola oil in a pan.
-Slightly soften the chopped onion.
-Add wine, salt, pepper, cream, and lemon juice, and let it reduce by half.
+- Heat 2 tablespoons (30 ml) canola oil in a pan.
+Add the chopped onion and cook until softened, 3-4 minutes.
+Add wine, salt, pepper, cream, and lemon juice, and allow to reduce by half.

 - Just before serving add cayenne pepper, cherry tomatoes, crabmeat, chopped parsley to the pan and stir.
 Cook just until warmed through about 45 seconds.

 - In a bowl, combine paprika, thyme, oregano, garlic powder, salt, and pepper.